This grand entrance to the King's State Apartments is a must-see

 The walls of the King's Staircase were painted by William Kent as a vivid recreation of George I's court.
 The artwork depicts a lively 18th-century court full of intriguing and unexpected characters.

 In Georgian times, visitors to court could only enter if their clothes and jewels passed muster with the guards.

 Some of the guards in their red uniforms stand among the figures of the arcade painted on the walls, many of them identifiable as members of the royal court.

-The staircase paintings were completed by Kent in 1724 and replaced rather more plain wooden panelling installed by Sir Christopher Wren.
+Kent completed the staircase paintings in 1724 and replaced rather more plain wooden panelling, which had been installed by Sir Christopher Wren.

 Kent included a picture of himself in the painting.
-He is on the ceiling with his mistress at his shoulder, wearing a brown turban and holding an artist's palette.
+Look out for him on the ceiling with his mistress at his shoulder, wearing a brown turban and holding an artist's palette.

-Along with the Yeomen of the Guard, Kent’s painting includes the King’s Polish page Ulric and the King’s Turkish servants Mahomet and Mustapha.
-It also includes Peter ‘the wild boy’, a feral child found in the woods in Germany.
+Along with the Yeomen of the Guard, Kent's painting includes the King's Polish page Ulric and the King's Turkish servants Mahomet and Mustapha.
+Peter 'the wild boy', a feral child found in the woods in Germany, also makes an appearance.